Macroeconomic Outlook as of January 2026

 • Alternative/Strategic Assets: Given inflation and policy risks, diversifiers (real assets, alternatives) continue to merit consideration.

 • Digital Assets (e.g., Bitcoin): If you still view them as strategic (as we do), the current volatility and policy backdrop may make them more interesting from a diversification/long-term adoption standpoint—but they require higher conviction and tolerate higher risk.
+As Global Liquidity (M2) continuously increases, our view is Bitcoin will appreciate.

 • AI remains early in its adoption curve, driving capex cycles and productivity investments.